It is a hereditary condition. This means that it is passed from mother to child at conception.

-Classic hemophilia, because it is the most common factor deficiency and factor VIII deficiency hemophilia.
-It is the lack of factor VIII, the protein in the blood, that causes the clotting problem.
+Classic hemophilia is the most common factor deficiency and factor VIII deficiency hemophilia.
+The lack of factor VIII, the protein in the blood, causes the clotting problem.

 Hemophilia B also has two other names:

-Christmas disease, which comes from the name of Steven Christmas, a Canadian who in 1952 was the first person to be diagnosed with this different form of hemophilia and factor IX deficiency hemophilia (which is the missing blood protein and whose absence slows down normal clotting process).
+Christmas disease comes from the name of Steven Christmas, a Canadian who in 1952 was the first person to be diagnosed with this different form of hemophilia and factor IX deficiency hemophilia (which is the missing blood protein and whose absence slows down the normal clotting process).

-Both hemophilia A and B are very rare disorders.
+Both hemophilia A and B are sporadic disorders.

 Hemophilia is a condition that can occur in all races, ethnicities, and sex.